Shubham-Kr-Shaw/30-days_of_data/Day_2(Covid19_vaccination_predication)/Interview_questions(2).md

 - Vaccines used in the country - total number of vaccines used in the country (up to date).

-- Source name - source of the information (national authority, international organization, local organization etc.).
+- Source name - source of the information (national authority, international organisation, local organisation etc.).

 - Source website - website of the source of information.